NickLauerman/Getting-and-cleaning-data-project/Import.md

 #### setup
 First the column headers need to be obtained.
 These are in the *features.txt* file.
 This file has two data elements, the first identifies the column that the data is stored in and the second is the data name.

 The names contain "special" figures such as paranthes commas and dashs, these can cause problems in when they are used in R. To reduce the possiblity of these causing a problem they will be replaced with an underscore.
 Once they have been replaced with an underscore any double underscores will be replaced with a single underscore so that no name has more an a single underscore in a row.
+This will need to be accomplished later in the workflow as the special charaters will assist in identifing the specific row that need to be placed in the final data set.

 This data will be in the **features** data frame.